Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_spack_demo.md

   spack spec zlib
   ```

   This will trigger the bootstrap process of Spack.
-It installs `clingo`, the dependency resolver.
+It installs `clingo`, the dependency resolver, if not done before.

+- Install `zlib`

   ```bash
   spack install --reuse zlib